Sethu Kshetram

-Sethu Kshetram is a Hindu temple complex located at Porur on the Mount-Poonamallee Road, Chennai, Tamilnadu, India.
+Sethu Kshetram is a Hindu temple complex located at Porur on the Mount-Poonamallee Road, Chennai, Tamil Nadu, India.
 Located within the campus of the W. S. Industries, the temple has shrines to Ganapathi and Ayyappan.
 The complex originated as a Ganapati temple built for the employees of W. S. in 1964.
 The foundation stone was laid by the Shankaracharya of Sringeri.